-John Frieda has introduced their own purple shampoo and conditioner that is perfect for all shades of colour-treated or highlighted blonde hair.
-The formula they use has Optical Brightening Technology, and is able to absorb UV lights and emit white-blue light, making colour-treated hair appear brighter than ever before.
+John Frieda has introduced their own purple shampoo and conditioner that is perfect for all shades of color-treated or highlighted blonde hair.
+The formula they use has Optical Brightening Technology, and is able to absorb UV lights and emit white-blue light, making color-treated hair appear brighter than ever before.

 John Frieda Purple Shampoo Ingredients Breakdown

 As someone who writes for a company that specializes in selling products that cater to the holistic market, it’s rare for me to find a conventional product that really manages to cut out many or even some of the harmful chemicals that may have a negative effect on your hair or your health in general.

 1While I’m not saying that these products aren’t effective nonetheless, it’s just that they may cause unnecessary damage to your hair (ironically) and your body in general due to their chemical nature.

 Unfortunately, some of the ingredients listed on the back of the John Frieda Purple Shampoo bottle are cause for concern -- and while it may be a great product, these are worth keeping your eye on.

 Sodium Laureth Sulfate and Sodium Lauryl Sulfate are known to dry out your hair and may act as carcinogens in our system once they’re absorbed into the blood stream.
 They feature right at the top of the ingredients list, which means that the shampoo has a high concentration of them.